hobbymarks/fnx/README.rst

 Introduction
 ------------

-A tool for uniformly change file sor directory names and also support rollback these operations.
+A tool for uniformly change file or directory names and support rollback these operations.

-*In short,fdn is about file names operation.*

-A `Python <https://www.python.org/>`__ tool to unify file or directory name.

 File or directory name format: